 \begin{proof} By proposition \ref{prop gamma k global dimension}, $\Sigma^k$ has a $d$-cluster tilting object $\cC$.
 By \cite[Prop 1.5]{iyama2011clusterMAINpaper}, $\cC$ should contain the $\tau_d$ closure of $D\Sigma^k$.
-In particular it should contain $A$.
-Notice that the rank of $\cC$ is $(k+1)Aus(Q)$, and the rank of projective injective objects of $\Sigma^k$ is $(k-1)Aus(Q)+2n$.
-If we add projective non injective together with injective non projective $\Sigma^k$ modules, we get
+In particular it should contain $\Sigma^k$.
+Notice that the rank of $\cC$ is $(k+1)Aus(Q)$, and the rank of projective-injective objects of $\Sigma^k$ is $(k-1)Aus(Q)+2n$.
+If we add projective non-injective together with injective non-projective $\Sigma^k$ modules, we get